picoCTF/ctf-primer/CONTRIBUTING.md

 # Ground Rules

 * At a minimum, expect the review of your PR to take 2 weeks.
-* At a minimum, esure that ascidoctor renders your text source without errors
+* At a minimum, ensure that asciidoctor renders your text source without errors
 * Keep as much discussion as possible on our public Discord server so that others can benefit from your previous experience.